Cy Grant: Showbusiness career

 In 1956, Grant appeared alongside Nadia Cattouse, Errol John and Earl Cameron in the BBC TV drama Man From The Sun, whose characters are mostly Caribbean migrants to London, and also starred in the World War II film Sea Wife (1957), with Richard Burton and Joan Collins.
 The following year, Grant was asked to feature in the BBC's daily topical programme, Tonight, to "sing" the news in the form of a "topical Calypso" (a pun on "tropical").
 With journalist Bernard Levin providing words, Grant strung them together.
 Tonight was popular and made Grant a well-known public figure, the first black person to appear regularly on British television.
 However, not wanting to become typecast, he stepped down from this position after two and a half years.

 His acting career continued apace and later in 1957 he appeared in Home of the Brave, an award-winning TV drama by Arthur Laurents, and travelled the following year to Jamaica for the filming of Calypso, in which he played the romantic lead.

 In 1964, Grant appeared in the musical The Roar of the Greasepaint – The Smell of the Crowd, in which he was the first to perform the song "Feeling Good", later covered by many others.
 He included a version of the song on his 1965 album, Cy & I.

 Grant's general frustration with the lack of good roles for black actors was briefly tempered in 1965 when he played the lead in Shakespeare's Othello at the Phoenix Theatre in Leicester, a role for which white actors at the time routinely "blacked up".
-Between 1967 and 1968 Grant also voiced the character of Lieutenant Green in Gerry Anderson's Captain Scarlet and the Mysterons.
+Between 1967 and 1968 Grant also voiced the character of Lieutenant Green in Captain Scarlet and the Mysterons.